Mixtec culture: Political organization

-In the image, the marriage of Ocho Venado-Garra de Jaguar and Once Serpiente-Serpiente de Flores.
+In the image, the marriage of Eight Deer Jaguar Claw and Eleven Serpent-Flowered Serpent.
 This is the first marriage of the yyá of Yucu Dzáa.
 Through this marriage yuhuitayu was established to have integrated Yucu Dzáa and Lugar del Bulto de Xipe in a political alliance.
-This event, together with the extermination of the heirs to the throne of Ñuu Tnoo, allowed Ocho Venado to assert himself as lord of the latter site, the most powerful being Diana ñuu of Highland Mixteca at the time.
+This event, together with the extermination of the heirs to the throne of Ñuu Tnoo, allowed Eight Deer to assert himself as lord of the latter site, the most powerful being Diana ñuu of Highland Mixteca at the time.

 One of the most accentuated characteristics of the political system of the pre-Columbian Mixtecs was the fragmentation into numerous states that dominated small territories and that on several occasions were in conflict with each other.
 From the Middle Preclassic a hierarchical structure appears among the populations that were part of the same state.
 The place that each community occupied in this structure is manifested in the number of monumental constructions that each one of them possessed.
 On the other hand, the power of each small city or town was not static, but was in constant play in the face of competition between the different population centers.
 Thus, it can be understood that in the transition from the Preclassic to the Classic, some populations ceded their privileged position to others, as happened with Yucuita, replaced by Yucuñudahui.

-The ñuu (in Mixtec: people, community) were the primary unit of political relations among the Postclassic Mixtecs.
+The ñuu was the primary unit of political relations among the Postclassic Mixtecs, comparable to the Nahua concept of altepetl. Ñuu can be translated from the Mixtec language in a variety of terms, such as people, community, place, or town.
 A ñuu could or could not be the head of a state.
+The ñuu were subdivided into siqui (wards), comparable to the Nahua calpulli.
 The political life of the Mixtec states unfolded in a network known as yuhuitayu (the seat, petate).
 This political unit consisted of the dynastic union of two local lineages through the marriage of a yya toniñe (noble lord) and a yya dzehe toniñe (noble lady).
 The ruling elites resorted to numerous strategies in order to maintain their power.
 One of them was the establishment of elite alliances.
 Alliances were usually sealed by marriage between members of noble lineages, which often involved incestuous marriages.
 The establishment of kinship affinities was usually carried out with the purpose of establishing relationships with the most prestigious lineages of the Mixtec nation and even with foreign nobility, as shown by the recurrent marriages between members of the Mixtec and Zapotec royalty throughout the more than twenty centuries of pre-Hispanic history of these populations.